Sport Rosario

-Club Sport Rosario was a Peruvian football club, which played in the city of Huaraz.
+Club Sport Rosario was a Peruvian football club, based in the city of Huaraz.
 Sport Rosario was founded on October 4, 1965.
 The team played its home games at Rosas Pampa stadium.

 History

 Foundation and Notorious Copa Perú Campaigns

-Sport Rosario was founded on October 4, 1965 in Nicrupampa which is part of the Independencia District of the city of Huaraz, Ancash by the Mautino Ángeles Family.
-The club's name makes reference to Our Lady of the Rosary who is the patron saint of Nicrupampa.
+Sport Rosario was founded on October 4, 1965 in Nicrupampa, which is part of the Independencia District of the city of Huaraz, Ancash by the Mautino Ángeles family.
+The club's name makes reference to Our Lady of the Rosary who is the patroness saint of Nicrupampa.
 In 1995 it adopted the colors of the Argentine club Rosario Central.

 The club played at the local level for many years.
-Its first notorious campaign happened in the 2002 Copa Perú where it reached the departamental stage where it lost the final against the Chimbote side José Gálvez.
+Its first well known campaign happened in the 2002 Copa Perú where it reached the departamental stage where it lost the final against the Chimbote side José Gálvez.
 In 2004 it would once again reach the departamental stage where they would lose in the semi-finals against that year's eventual champions Sport Ancash.
-In 2007 Sport Rosario reached the Regional Stage as departamental runner-up where it was seeded in Group B against Unión Tarapoto, Deportivo Davy and Carlos A. Mannucci.
-Unfortunately the club finished last in its group with two victories and four loses.
+In 2007, Sport Rosario reached the Regional Stage as departamental runner-up where it was seeded in Group B against Unión Tarapoto, Deportivo Davy and Carlos A. Mannucci.
+Unfortunately the club finished last in its group with two victories and four losses.